-Option agreements are between NioCorp's wholly-owned subsidiary ECRC and the individual landowners.
-Land ownership for the agreements significant to the Elk Creek Project are shown in Figure 2 and listed in Table 1.
+The OTPs are between NioCorp's wholly owned subsidiary ECRC and the individual landowners.
+Land ownership for the agreements significant to the Elk Creek Project are listed in Table 1 and shown in Figure 2.
 Significant agreements are those which have been demonstrated to host mineralized material, or which have the potential to be the site of buildings, facilities or other surface infrastructure.